 The Nest Cam Outdoor secured the top score of 8 out of 10 in this metric, a score it shared with the Nest Cam Indoor.
 Scores in this metric fell as low as 5.

 In our testing the Nest Cam Outdoor had a latency of only 4 seconds, a single second more than the top performing model in that capacity.
 What really set it apart was its video stream, which never stuttered and remained clear and unpixelated throughout all of our testing.

 The Nest Cam Outdoor has a magnetic base that securely sticks to most magnetic surfaces.
 The camera itself mounts to the base with a second magnet and can easily be turned in any direction.
 A mounting plate that installs with a few screws can be used to mount it on a non-magnetic wall.
 It does not have a battery and must be plugged into a standard outlet.
 The camera includes 25 feet of cable, allowing it to be plugged into an outside outlet in most situations.

 The Nest Cam Outdoor comes with 25 feet of cable.

-With a list price of $200 the Nest Cam Outdoor costs about the same as most other 1080p security cameras.
+The Nest Cam Outdoor costs about the same as most other 1080p security cameras.
 If you just want something to be able to check in on your driveway periodically this is a great value.
 If you want meaningful activity alerts from your outdoor security cam you'll have to get a $10/month subscription.
 This still represents a decent value, as the Nest Cam Outdoor with a subscription was the best performing monitoring camera in our testing.
 However, the Canary Flex offers a 24-hour history of 10-second motion activated clips without a subscription, and may be a better value if that meets your outdoor camera needs.